People Counting Blog

 You can manage what you can measure

-It is a fact of life that shopping centres are in the business of generating pedestrian traffic.
-The more customer traffic the centre generates the more attractive it becomes to the retailer.
-If the retailer finds the centre more appealing they become more willing to negotiate higher and longer leases.
+It is a fact of life that shopping centers are in the business of generating pedestrian traffic.
+The more customer traffic the center generates, the more attractive it becomes to the retailer.
+If the retailer finds the center more appealing, they become more willing to negotiate higher and longer leases.

-In excess of 75%* of all UK retailers are needlessly missing out on sales and paying additional costs because they don’t use the most basic of sales information tools: customer traffic or to put it another way opportunity.
-Yes they have POS data, but that is what went (past tense) through the till, not what could have.
+Some retailers are needlessly missing out on sales and paying additional costs because they don’t use the most basic of sales information tools: customer traffic or to put it another way opportunity.
+Yes, they have POS data, but that is what went (past tense) through the cash register, not what they could have.

-Reliance on point-of-sale (POS) data is effective at capturing sales but not in-store experiences, lost sales opportunities or true conversion rates.
+Reliance on point-of-sale (POS) data is effective at capturing sales but not in-store experiences, lost sales opportunities, or actual conversion rates.

-Data-Savi retailers have been practicing store traffic monitoring for well over a decade.
-In particular, apparel retailers have embraced foot traffic counts as a tool to help them understand and strategize their staffing, conversion and marketing efforts.
-In-store analytics are critical and give retailers a deeper insight into key store metrics that a business can leverage to increase its bottom line.
+Data savvy retailers have been practicing store traffic monitoring for well over a decade.
+In particular, apparel retailers have embraced foot traffic counts as a tool to help them understand and strategize their staffing, conversion, and marketing efforts.
+In-store analytics are critical and give retailers a more in-depth insight into crucial store metrics that a business can leverage to increase its bottom line.

-1. Staff Planning & Optimisation – whether you are in retail, leisure a service industry or a public sector venue; staff optimisation is paramount, and not necessarily about reducing staff, but about ensuring that the right number of staff, are in the right place, at the right time to achieve the right staff to customer ratio.
+Staff Planning & Optimization – whether you are in retail, leisure a service industry or a public sector venue; staff optimization is paramount, and not necessarily about reducing staff, but about ensuring that the right number of staff, are in the right place, at the right time to achieve the right staff to customer ratio.